oracle-livelabs/partner-solutions/oci-observability-management-database-management/createalarm/createalarm.md

 ## Task 3: Check alarm history

-1. Click the navigation menu, click the link *Observability & Management*, and then *Alert Definitions*.
+1. Click the navigation menu, click the link *Observability & Management*, and then *Alarm Definitions*.

 	![Image alt text](images/home-alarm.png)

-2. Make sure you are location in the *LiveLabs* compartment and click on the desire *Alarm name*.
+2. Make sure you are located in the *LiveLabs* compartment and click on the desired *Alarm name*.

 	![Image alt text](images/alarm-select.png)

-3. Go to the bottom of the page, select the desire period and you will see the alarm history.
+3. Go to the bottom of the page, select the desired period and you will see the alarm history.
 In this example, the alarm fired 2 times.
-You should have received emails for each transition changes.
+You should have received emails for each transition change.

 	![Image alt text](images/alarm-history.png)